EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 Network layout and security need to be planned carefully.

-In most hosting provider environments, the baremetal machines are directly facing the public internet without any firewalls in front of them.
+In most hosting provider environments, baremetal machines are directly facing the public internet without any firewalls in front of them.
 Some providers offer a firewall in front of a server, optionally or mandatory.